Blendify/blender-manual/trunk/blender_docs/manual/preferences/system.rst

 Screencast
 ==========

-These settings are used to control the frame-rate for recording a :ref:`Screencast <info-screencast>`.
+These settings are used to control the frame rate for recording a :ref:`Screencast <info-screencast>`.

 FPS
-   The frame-rate for screencast playback.
+   The frame rate for screencast playback.
 Wait Timer
    Time in milliseconds between each frame recorded for screencast.